-Working with young people is key for the expansion of table tennis and, with our many programmes, Table Tennis England try to give opportunities for young people to participate and help them on their way to achieving their sporting and social ambitions.
-Additionally Table Tennis England is very proud of its ethos of inclusivity throughout our sport and recognizes the key part that vulnerable adults have to play.
-It is very important that support is given to the volunteers, staff, players and parents by way of good practice guidelines and this document, Table Tennis England's Safeguarding Guidelines, is part of the practice.
+Working with young people is key for the expansion of table tennis and, with our many programmes, Table Tennis Wales tries to give opportunities for young people to participate and help them on their way to achieving their sporting and social ambitions.
+Additionally, Table Tennis Wales is very proud of its ethos of inclusivity throughout our sport.
+It is very important that support is given to the volunteers, staff, players and parents, by way of good practice guidelines and this document, Table Tennis Wales' "TTW Safeguarding Children Policy", is part of that practice.

-Table Tennis England takes its responsibility for the duty of care towards all of its members very seriously and work very hard to ensure people's welfare is a high priority throughout all of our programmes.
+Table Tennis Wales takes its responsibility for the duty of care towards all of its members very seriously and work very hard to ensure people's welfare is a high priority throughout all of our programmes.